 Jan Brueghel the Elder (1568–1625)

-Prior to its confiscation by the Gestapo, Still Life with Flowers by the Flemish artist Jan Brueghel the Elder belonged to German art collector and art dealer Dr. Max Stern (1904-1987).
+Prior to its forced sale in 1937 due to Nazi persecution, A Garland of Flowers Surrounding a Picture of Flora belonged to German art collector and art dealer Dr. Max Stern (1904-1987).

 Stern was born in München-Gladbach (today, Mönchengladbach), Germany, in 1904.
 He was the youngest child and only son of Julius and Selma Stern.
 His father was a textile manufacturer who shifted his focus to art collecting and dealing and opened the Galerie Julius Stern in Düsseldorf in 1913, exposing a young Max to art and nurturing his interests.
 Stern studied at several universities and eventually earned a PhD in art history from Bonn University in 1928.
 He then promptly joined the gallery staff and assumed management shortly before his father’s death.
 When Julius died in October 1934, Stern inherited the gallery—renaming it Galerie Stern—but never saw it thrive as it had been increasingly threatened by the rise of National Socialism and anti-Semitic culture in Germany since 1933.

 In September 1933, the Reichskulturkammer (Reich Chamber of Culture or RKK) was established with the department the Reichskammer der bildenden Künste (Reich Chamber of Fine Arts or RKdbK).
 When Stern later applied for the compulsory membership into the RKdbK so he could continue dealing, he was denied admission in August 1935.
 Stern could no longer legally practice his profession in Germany and his Düsseldorf business was ordered to close and dissolve.
 He took advantage of a suspension of the order, attempting to save his business through a quasi-Aryanization scheme, but his requests were consistently rejected.